spacetelescope/jwst/docs/jwst/stpipe/call_via_run.rst

 When calling a pipeline or step instance directly, or using the ``run`` method, you can specify individual parameter values manually.
 In this case, parameter files are not used.
-If you use ``run`` after instatiating with a parameter file (as is done when using the :ref:`call<call_examples>` method), the parameter file will be ignored.
+If you use ``run`` after instantiating with a parameter file (as is done when using the :ref:`call<call_examples>` method), the parameter file will be ignored.